 While you don't have to pay taxes on all the Miitomo coins you're hoarding in your virtual piggy bank, you do have to pay taxes if you've been conducting transactions with Bitcoin.
 It's even more complicated than figuring out what a Bitcoin actually is.

 Everything Is Bigger in Taxes

-Video games are a billion-with-a-B dollar industry.
+Video games are a billion (with a "b") dollar industry.
 U.S. states like Texas and California offer tax breaks for video game companies, but the U.K. is trying to lure digital entertainment across the pond.
-They’ll provide tax breaks if games prove they are British enough.
-If Nathan Drake talks like a chimney sweep from Oliver Twist in the next Uncharted game, you know why.
+They'll provide tax breaks if games prove they're British enough.
+If Nathan Drake talks like a chimney sweep from Oliver Twist in the next Uncharted game, you'll know why.

 P.S.
 The IRS will not accept funny stories in lieu of actually paying your taxes.
 If you want real tax information, like, uh, what your taxes are used for, check out our Finance Learning Guides...and consult a tax professional.